Tomato6966/Debian-Cheat-Sheet-Setup/README.md

 # How-to-setup-your-Linux-Server
 How to setup your linux server and install nodejs, python, ffmpeg and java.
 Working good for Discord Bot hosting and other hostings!

+## youtube tutorial:

+[![](http://img.youtube.com/vi/mj0nKw3GQlc/0.jpg)](http://www.youtube.com/watch?v=mj0nKw3GQlc "Linux Tutorial")

 # Console cmds
 *Those commands are all needed to install and setup a Debian (Linux) Server for Bot hosting, and general stuff like everything!*

-# youtube tutorial:

-[![](http://img.youtube.com/vi/mj0nKw3GQlc/0.jpg)](http://www.youtube.com/watch?v=mj0nKw3GQlc "Linux Tutorial")

 ## installing essentials!
 **1. Install sudo**